 5. Embrace the differences

 Gen Z values diversity.
 Businesses should do away with watertight compartments and boundaries.
 They must encourage discussions and collaborations.
 A diverse work culture will appeal to the interests of Gen Z and will make them stay for longer.
 The organization must take efforts to celebrate diversity and embrace the differences.
 Get into the nuances of things and you will be able to see the retention rates go up!

 6. Show that you care

-Gen Z values mental and physical well being.
+Gen Z employees value mental and physical well being.
 They are a conscious generation.
 Show that you care and value them.
 Of course, this must not be exclusive to Gen Z, it must be applicable to all your employees.
 You build them and they will build empires for you.
 Care for them with wellness programs and benefits and perks.